MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 Hopefully one of these options will align with the goals of your networking team.

-My personal recommendation is: Go with TGW, if you can't do VPC Sharing.
+My personal recommendation is: Go with TGW.
 Once you are ready to implement Egress Filtering, have assets use PrivateLink + Egress Filtering.

 ### Option 1: Centralized Egress via Transit Gateway (TGW)